-- Listen to adults and speak respectfully to them. - Treat others as you want to be treated.
+• Listen to adults and speak respectfully to them.

+• Treat others as you want to be treated.

-POSITIVE BEHAVIOR INCENTIVES - Revised August 2023:
+POSITIVE BEHAVIOR INCENTIVES - Revised July 2024:

-Classroom teachers and units will develop a system of positive behavior incentives to encourage and reward students and classes who display personal responsibility and behavior consistent with our Christian values.
-Additionally, the whole school will utilize an incentive system to recognize and reward the efforts of classes and individual students who model the star expectations.
-These rewards may include public recognition, raffles, prizes, certificates, tickets, special privileges, free time, celebrations, etc,
+The entire school utilizes an incentive system called Dojo Points to recognize and reward the efforts of classes and individual students who model the St. Patrick School star expectations.
+Additionally, classroom teachers and units may develop a system of positive behavior incentives to encourage and reward students and classes who display personal responsibility and behavior consistent with our Christian values.
+Rewards are often given at the end of each trimester or for Dojo, twice each year.
+These rewards may include public recognition, raffles, prizes, certificates, tickets, special privileges, free time, celebrations, etc.